jberdeski/cse15l-lab-report1/report-steps.md

 `cp` can stand for "copies", since this command creates copies of files/ directories
 ![cp Example](cp-screenshot.png)

+> You won't see any difference right away but can now refer to the directory/ files.

 `cd` changes the directory

 ![cd Example](cd-screenshot.png)

 > `..` is used to go back one
+>
 > ![cd with ..
 Example](cd-screenshot2.png)